oasislinux/oasis/README.md

 * Software components should allow for easy customization and/or modification.
-* Package sources should be referenced through a URL or git submodule, but not included directly in the oasis repository.
+* Package sources should be referenced through a URL or git submodule, but not included directly.
 * `/etc` should be simple enough to be understood in its entirety.
+* Patches should be well organized, have good descriptions, and should always apply cleanly.

 ## Install